belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Navigate to: https://q1-spell-correction.streamlit.app/]**

-> "This is our Spelling Correction System.
-As you can see from the header, the system is built using a single source of truth: the Kaggle Medical Transcriptions corpus.
+> "Here's my Spelling Correction System.
+Up in the header, you can see it's built on a single source of truth - the Kaggle Medical Transcriptions corpus.

-> **Key Statistics visible:**
-> - Vocabulary: approximately 21,000 unique words
-> - Corpus Size: over 2.4 million words
+> Looking at the statistics: we have about 21,000 unique words in our vocabulary, trained on over 2.4 million words of text.

-> This system was built entirely from a medical science corpus, meeting the assignment requirement of using a domain-specific corpus with at least 100,000 words.
-We chose medical science because it offers specialized vocabulary and real-world application in healthcare NLP."
+> I chose the medical domain because it has specialized vocabulary that's really useful for healthcare applications.
+This also meets the assignment requirement of using a domain-specific corpus with at least 100,000 words."

 ---